dougeby/IntuneDocs/intune/device-profiles.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-Use the Microsoft Intune **Device configuration** workload to manage settings and features on all of the devices you manage.
-You mostly use this workload to create device profiles, which let you manage and control a whole range of different features and functionality on devices.

-When you open this workload, you see the following options:

-- **Overview** - This page gives you status and reports that help you monitor device configurations that you have assigned to users and devices.
-- **Manage Profiles** - This section is where you go to create device configuration profiles.
-You can find a list all the profile types you can create later in this topic.
-- **Setup Certificate Authority** - This workflow walks you though the steps required to configure Intune certificate profiles.

-## Getting started

-The workflow for creating device profiles is similar for all profiles.
-Read [How to create Microsoft Intune device configuration profiles](device-profile-create.md) for information.
-Then read on for specific information about creating settings for each profile type.

-You can manage the following capabilities on your devices:

-## Device features

-Device features let you control features on iOS and macOS devices like AirPrint, notifications, and shared device configurations.
-For more information, see [How to configure device feature settings](device-features-configure.md)
-Supports: iOS and macOS.

-## Device restrictions
-Device restrictions let you control many settings on devices you manage across categories including security, hardware, and data sharing settings.
-For example, you could create a device restriction profile that prevents users of iOS devices from accessing the device camera.
-For more information, see [How to configure device restriction settings](device-restrictions-configure.md)
-Supports: Android, iOS, macOS, Windows 10, and Windows 10 Team.

-## Email
-Email profiles let you create, assign, and monitor Exchange ActiveSync email settings on devices you manage.
-Email profiles help ensure consistency, reduce support calls, and let end-users access company email on their personal devices without any required setup on their part.
-For more information, see [How to configure email settings](email-settings-configure.md)
-Supports: Android, iOS, Windows Phone 8.1, and Windows 10.

-## Wi-Fi
-Use Wi-Fi profiles to assign wireless network settings to users and devices in your organization.
-When you assign a Wi-Fi profile, your users get access to your corporate Wi-Fi without having to configure it themselves.
-For more information, see [How to configure Wi-Fi settings](wi-fi-settings-configure.md)
-Supports: Android, iOS, macOS, and Windows 8.1 (import only).

-## VPN
-Virtual private networks (VPNs) give your users secure remote access to your company network.
+Microsoft Intune includes settings and features that you can enable or disable on different devices within your organization.
+These settings and features are managed using profiles.
+Some profile examples include:

+- A WiFi profile that gives different devices access to your corporate WiFi
+- A VPN profile that gives different devices access to your VPN server within your corporate network

+This topic provides an overview of the different profiles you can create for your devices.
+Use these profiles to allow and or prevent some features on the devices.

+## Before you begin
+To see the available features, open the [Azure portal](https://portal.azure.com), and open your InTune resource.

+**Device configuration** includes the following options:

+- **Overview**: Lists the status of your profiles, and provides additional details on the profiles you assigned to users and devices
+- **Manage**: Create device profiles, and upload custom [PowerShell scripts](intune-management-extension.md) to run within the profile
+- **Monitor**: Check the status of a profile for success or failure, and also view logs on your profiles
+- **Setup**: Add a certificate authority (SCEP or PFX), or enable Telecom Expense Management to the profile

+## Create the profile

+[Create device profiles](device-profile-create.md) provides step-by-step guidance to create a profile.

+## Device features profile

+[Device features](device-features-configure.md) controls features on iOS and macOS devices, such as AirPrint, notifications, and shared device configurations.

+This feature supports:
+- iOS
+- macOS

+## Device restrictions profile
+[Device restrictions](device-restrictions-configure.md) controls security, hardware, data sharing, and more settings on the devices.
+For example, create a device restriction profile that prevents iOS device users from using the device camera.

+This feature supports:

+- Android
+- iOS
+- macOS
+- Windows 10
+- Windows 10 Team

+## Email profile
+[Email settings](email-settings-configure.md) profile creates, assigns, and monitors Exchange ActiveSync email settings on the devices.
+Email profiles help ensure consistency, reduce support calls, and let end-users access company email on their personal devices, without any required setup on their part.

+This feature supports:

+- Android
+- iOS
+- Windows Phone 8.1
+- Windows 10

+## Wi-Fi profile
+[Wi-Fi settings](wi-fi-settings-configure.md) assigns wireless network settings to users and devices.
+When you assign a WiFi profile, users get access to your corporate WiFi without having to configure it themselves.

+This feature supports:

+- Android
+- iOS
+- macOS
+- Windows 8.1 (import only)

+## VPN profile
+[VPN settings](vpn-settings-configure.md) assigns VPN profiles to users and devices in your organization, so they can easily and securely connect to the network.

+Virtual private networks (VPNs) give users secure remote access to your company network.
 Devices use a VPN connection profile to initiate a connection with the VPN server.

-Assign VPN profiles to users and devices in your organization, so they can easily and securely connect to the network.
-For more information, see [How to configure VPN settings](vpn-settings-configure.md).
-Supports: Android, iOS, macOS, Windows Phone 8.1, Windows 8.1, and Windows 10.
+This feature supports:

+- Android
+- iOS
+- macOS
+- Windows Phone 8.1
+- Windows 8.1
+- Windows 10

-## Education
+## Education profile
-Lets you configure options for the Windows Take a Test app.
+[Education settings](education-settings-configure.md) configure options for the [Windows Take a Test app](https://education.microsoft.com/gettrained/win10takeatest).
 When you configure these options, no other apps can run on the device until the test is complete.
-For more information, see [How to configure education settings](education-settings-configure.md)

-## Certificates
+## Certificates profile
-This profile type lets you configure trusted, SCEP, and PKCS certificates that can be assigned to devices and used to authenticate Wi-Fi, VPN, and email profiles.
+[Certificates](certificates-configure.md) configures trusted, SCEP, and PKCS certificates that can be assigned to devices, and used to authenticate WiFi, VPN, and email profiles.

-For more information, see [How to configure certificates](certificates-configure.md)
-Supports: Android, iOS, Windows Phone 8.1, Windows 8.1, and Windows 10.
+This feature supports:

+- Android
+- iOS
+- Windows Phone 8.1
+- Windows 8.1
+- Windows 10

-## Edition upgrade
+## Edition upgrade profile
-This profile type lets you automatically upgrade devices that run some versions of Windows 10 to a newer edition.
+[Windows 10 edition upgrades](edition-upgrade-configure-windows-10.md)automatically upgrades devices that run some versions of Windows 10 to a newer edition.

-For more information, see [How to configure Windows 10 edition upgrades](edition-upgrade-configure-windows-10.md)
-Supports: Windows 10 only.
+This feature supports: Windows 10 only

-## Endpoint protection
+## Endpoint protection profile
-This profile type lets you configure BitLocker and Windows Defender settings for Windows 10 devices.
+[Endpoint protection settings for Windows 10](endpoint-protection-windows-10.md) configures BitLocker and Windows Defender settings for Windows 10 devices.

-For more information, see [Endpoint protection settings for Windows 10](endpoint-protection-windows-10.md)
-Supports: Windows 10 only.
+This feature supports: Windows 10 only

-## Windows Information Protection
+## Windows Information Protection profile
-Windows Information Protection helps to protect against data leakage without otherwise interfering with the employee experience.
-It also helps to protect enterprise apps and data against accidental data leaks on enterprise-owned devices and personal devices that employees bring to work without requiring changes to your environment or other apps.
+[Windows Information Protection](windows-information-protection-configure.md) helps protect against data leakage without interfering with the employee experience.
+It also helps to protect enterprise apps and data against accidental data leaks on enterprise-owned devices and personal devices that employees use at work.
+It does this without requiring changes to your environment or other apps.

-For more information, see [How to configure Windows Information Protection](windows-information-protection-configure.md)
-Supports: Windows 10 only.
+This feature supports: Windows 10 only

-## Custom
+## Custom profile
-Custom settings let you assign device settings that are not built-into Intune.
-For example, on Android devices, you can specify OMA-URI values that configure the device.
+[Custom settings](custom-settings-configure.md) includes the ability to assign device settings that are not built-into Intune.
+For example, on Android devices, you can enter OMA-URI values.
 For iOS devices, you can import a configuration file you created in the Apple Configurator.

-For more information, see [How to configure custom settings](custom-settings-configure.md)
+This feature supports:

+- Android
+- iOS
+- macOS
-Supports: Android, iOS, macOS, and Windows Phone 8.1.
+- Windows Phone 8.1

-## Next steps
-Choose one of the profile types from the list to get started configuring devices.